jsnbly/milestone3/README.md

 ### Acknowledgements

 - I would like to thank my mentor Spencer Barriball for his wisdow and guidance.
-- Pretty Printed on Youtube for good tutorial on building login systems with python and flask.
+- Pretty Printed on Youtube for good tutorials on building login systems and pagination with python and flask.
 - Code institute for great content and learning experience.